Saaappi/HelpMePlay/README.md

 ### Visions of N'Zoth
 - **Titanic Research** - HelpMePlay will provide you with the best path through Titanic Research for easier Visions!

+### Covenants

+#### Dropdowns
+- **Covenant Choice** - If you want all your characters in one covenant, make the choice here.
+If you want HelpMePlay to choose your covenant for you, you can make that choice here!

 ### Torghast

 #### Toggles